Bible Read Throughs

 “How much reading?”

 “I try to get through the Bible two or three times a year.
-So it’s a happy habit.”
+It’s a good habit.”

 I almost dropped my coffee.
-He had been reading at that pace all his Christian life, for fifty years!
+He had been reading at this pace all his Christian life, for fifty years!

 The challenge captured me, and two months later I finished my first Bible read-through.
 In the reading I started to “feel” God’s triune personality—his vast dimensions, threaded concerns, and constant care.
 I discovered emerging motives that shape a compelling salvation narrative.
 By reading in fast flow I picked up the distinct yet related features that by the end offer the basic unity of the two testaments.
 The promised blessing of a coming king tied it together.
 And in reading I was pursuing God, but I soon realized he was pursuing me!
 ‘Listening’ moved up to be the first priority of my day.
-I never slowed down—by now I’ve hit Sam’s fifty-year mark—and it never gets old.
+I never slowed down and it never gets old.

 In time I discovered that robust Bible reading can work with others too.
 I spent two years in the Army and John, my roommate and fellow MP, was a believer.
 But his faith was young.
 One morning he complained about being badgered for his faith by other guys in our unit while I was somehow exempt.